SumoLogic/sumologic-documentation/docs/observability/aws/deploy-use-aws-observability/deploy-with-terraform.md

 ---

-These instructions help you deploy AWS Observability Solution using a Terraform script.
+These instructions help you deploy our AWS Observability Solution using a Terraform script.

 To set up the AWS Observability solution using Terraform, complete the following steps: